Angie55/milestoneFour-chocify/TESTING.md

 - I receive feedback if I use a username that already exists.
 - I receive feedback if the passwords do not match.
 - I receive feedback if not all the fields are filled, as all are required.
 - I receive feedback if my password is too short and how many characters it should have.
+- I receive feedback if the password is too similar to the username.
 - I can clearly see a link to login if I already have an account.

 ##### Bugs (not fixed)
 - Lets me use the same email address as another account.